stuartellis/sve-personal-website/content/articles/prek-containers.md

 prek run gitleaks-docker --all-files
 ```

-To run all of the hooks on the project, use this command:
+To run every hook on the project, use this command:

 ```shell
 prek run --all-files